Hudson’s Bay to review options after pressure from activist shareholder: sources

-Hudson’s Bay Co, the owner of the Saks Fifth Avenue and Lord & Taylor retail chains, is seeking to carry out a review of its options, including going private, following pressure from an activist shareholder, people familiar with the matter said.
+Hudson’s Bay Co, owner of the Saks Fifth Avenue and Lord & Taylor retail chains, plans to review its options including going private following pressure from an activist shareholder, people familiar with the matter said.

-The Canadian retailer’s largest shareholder and executive chairman Richard Baker is looking for a new strategy after unsuccessful attempts this year to merge Hudson’s Bay with U.S. department store operators Macy’s Inc and Neiman Marcus.
+The Canadian retailer’s largest shareholder and Executive Chairman Richard Baker is looking for a new strategy after unsuccessful attempts this year to merge with U.S. department store operators Macy’s Inc and Neiman Marcus.

-Hudson’s Bay, which is already working with an investment bank to defend itself against activist hedge fund Land and Buildings, has been seeking to hire another financial adviser to carry out the review, the people said this week.
+Hudson’s Bay, which is already working with an investment bank to defend itself against activist hedge fund Land and Buildings, has been looking to hire another financial adviser to carry out the review, the people said this week.

 The review will consider all available options, from the possibility of the company going private to potential sales of retail assets and real estate, the sources said, cautioning that no transaction is certain.